byrnesmul/DATA3402FinalProject/README.md

 - Standardized numerical features (`Age`, `CreditScore`, etc.) using `StandardScaler`.

 ### Data Visualization
-To gain insight into the underlying data structure, normalized histograms and bar plots were created for key features, separated by churn outcome.
-Visualizations revealed trends, such as higher exit rates among older customers and those with higher balances.
-We proceed by doing the following:
+To gain insight into the underlying data structure, visual analysis was conducted using normalized histograms and bar plots.
+These visualizations highlighted meaningful trends in the data — for example, older customers and those with higher account balances appeared more likely to exit.
+Categorical differences by geography and gender were also explored.

+The following key visual techniques were applied:
-- Normalized histograms of features like `Age`, `CreditScore`, etc. split by exited/stayed customers.
+- Histogram comparisons for numerical features (`Age`, `CreditScore`, etc.) segmented by churn outcome
-- Bar charts for categorical features.
+- Bar plots for categorical variables (`Geography`, `Gender`) to show class-wise distribution
-- Identified features like `Age` and `CreditScore` as strongly correlated to churn.
+- Identification of the most influential features, such as `Age` and `CreditScore`, based on observed class separation

 #### Feature Visualizations

 ![](HistAge.png)